Canon SX70 vs G3X

 Body comparison: Canon SX70 vs G3X

 An illustration of the physical size and weight of the Canon SX70 and the Canon G3 X is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SX70 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (18 percent) than the Canon SX70.
 However, the G3X is markedly heavier (21 percent) than the SX70.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the SX70 does not feature any corresponding weather-sealing.